- How’s your ideal file sander be like?

 Makita 9301 1/2×18, 5 amp, file belt sander

-- Has a variable speed control dial that lets you adjust the speed to match the task.
+- Features a variable speed control dial that lets you adjust the speed to match the task.

 - Compact and lightweight for easy maneuverability.